Dual certificates and efficient rational sum-of-squares decompositions for polynomial optimization over compact sets: Computing rigorously certified lower bounds with dual certificates

 The computationally most expensive part in each iteration is having to compute (after each certificate update) a Cholesky factorization of the Hessian $H(\vx)$ (or the inverse Hessian $H(\vx)^{-1}$).
-With that available, the bound update and the next certificate update are very efficient: by an argument analogous to the discussion on $c_{\max}^\prime$ in the previous section, the bound update amounts to solving a univariate quadratic polynomial, and the certificate update is essentially a matrix-vector multiplication.
+With that available, the bound update and the next certificate update are very efficient: by an argument analogous to the discussion on $c_{\max}^\prime$ in the previous section, the bound update amounts to solving a univariate quadratic equation, and the certificate update is essentially a matrix-vector multiplication or two triangular solves.
 As discussed in Section~\ref{sec:complexity}, the computation and factorization of the Hessian is efficient for popular choices of polynomial bases.

 We now turn to the analysis of the algorithm, deferring the discussion on the stopping criterion until later.
 To simplify the statements of the results, we will use the following notation throughout the rest of the section.
 We define $\vx_+ \defeq 2\vx - H(\vx)^{-1}(\vt -c\vone )$ to be the updated certificate in Line \ref{line:x-update} to help distinguish the certificates before and after the update.
 Finally, we let $\vy$ be the vector satisfying $-g(\vy) = \vt - c\vone$ and $\vy_+$ be the vector satisfying $-g(\vy_+) = \vt - c_+ \vone$.